pearlypaul2712/Craft-Beer-and-Breweries-Study/README.md

 **Data Files : Below are the data files that were provided for analysis.
   - **[/Craft Beer Breweries.html](https://github.com/pearlypaul2712/Craft-Beer-and-Breweries-Study/blob/a02b50e173b2e1558af5e49580bc5945e363788d/Craft%20Beer%20Breweries.html)**: This is the Final EDA report in html format.
 This report can be opened in any browser and  has both the code and output knitted in a stylish format.
   - **[/Craft Beer Presentation Final EDA.pptx](https://github.com/pearlypaul2712/Craft-Beer-and-Breweries-Study/blob/a02b50e173b2e1558af5e49580bc5945e363788d/Craft%20Beer%20Presentation%20Final%20EDA.pptx)** : This is the powerpoint presentation that was prepared to present the insights we found while analysis to the clients.
+  - **[/Craft Beer Breweries_PDF.pdf](https://github.com/pearlypaul2712/Craft-Beer-and-Breweries-Study/blob/604c96184cfab8d25160fe830e9686f7daf0a2e9/Craft%20Beer%20Breweries_PDF.pdf)** :This is the Final EDA in pdf format.
+This pdf file contains the well documented and commented code and output.

   - **[/Analysis](/Analysis)** : This  is the analysis directory contains the R scripts which were used in this analsysis.
 Below are the R scripts.
     - **[/Analysis/Project 1 - Packages_Libraries.R](/Analysis/Project%201%20-%20Packages_Libraries.R)** : This  R file contains all the  R packages which were loaded into the system for this analysis